Career Definition for a Legal Nurse Consultant

 According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for all registered nurses, including legal nurse consultants, was $70,000 in May 2017.
 The BLS projects that jobs for registered nurses will increase at a much faster-than-average rate of 15% from 2016 to 2026.

 Outside of legal nurse consulting, think about these options in the legal and nursing fields:

 Those more interested in the legal research and writing aspects of the legal nurse consultant career than the nursing aspect may prefer a career as a paralegal.
 Paralegals perform legal research in a variety of fields, or they may specialize in just one, such as healthcare.
 Associate's and bachelor's degree programs are available in paralegal studies, but paralegals can enter the career field in a variety of ways.
 Voluntary certification is available from professional organizations.
-In May 2015, paralegals and legal assistants earned a median annual salary of $48,810, according to the BLS.
-The BLS projects that this career field will grow at an average rate of 8% from 2014 to 2024.
+In May 2017, paralegals and legal assistants earned a median annual salary of $50,410, according to the BLS.
+The BLS projects that this career field will grow at a faster than average rate of 15% from 2016 to 2026.

 Like legal nurse consultants, nurse practitioners begin their careers as registered nurses.
 The next step for nurse practitioners is to complete a master's degree or doctorate in advanced practice nursing.
 Nurse practitioners must be licensed, which requires passing a licensure exam.
 Additionally, certification in a specialized field, such as geriatric health or family health, is required by most states.
 According to the BLS, the median annual salary for nurse practitioners was $103,880 in May 2017.
 This career field is growing at a much faster-than-average rate.
 Jobs for nurse practitioners are projected to increase by 36% from 2016 to 2026, according to the BLS.